How to Keep Chipmunks Out of Flower Pots

 Identify the Problem

-Before taking action, confirm that chipmunks are indeed the culprits.
+Before doing anything, confirm chipmunks are actually the culprits.
 Look for small holes in the soil, displaced plants, or bite marks on bulbs.
-These are signs of chipmunk activity.
-Observation early in the morning or late afternoon may also reveal the presence of these animals.
+Squirrels and birds also dig in pots.
+Observing the garden early in the morning or late afternoon usually reveals which animal you’re dealing with.
+Treating for the wrong animal wastes time.

 Barrier Methods

-- Use Hardware Cloth: Place hardware cloth or chicken wire over the soil surface in each pot.
-Cut the wire to fit the shape of the pot and secure it with garden stakes.
-This prevents chipmunks from digging while allowing water and light to reach the plants.
+- Hardware Cloth: Cut hardware cloth or chicken wire to fit the soil surface of each pot and secure with garden stakes.
+This prevents digging while allowing water and light through.
+It’s one of the most reliable physical deterrents and doesn’t require ongoing reapplication.

 Natural Deterrents

-- Blood Meal: Sprinkle blood meal around the plants.
-It’s a natural fertilizer that also acts as a repellent.
-The smell can keep chipmunks away.
+- Blood Meal: Sprinkle blood meal around plants.
+It’s a natural fertilizer that also acts as a repellent through smell.
+It needs refreshing periodically but works well in dry conditions.

 Physical Barriers